DavidRC-Projects/Joint-Effort/TESTING.md

 [Back to Top](#contents)

-#### Jshint validaton check
+#### Jshint_validation_check

 #### highscores.js

-JSHint validation found 2 errors in the highscores.js file.
+Jshint validation found 2 errors in the highscores.js file.
 These were resolved as follows:

 1. Unnecessary Semicolon: Removed an unnecessary semicolon to improve code clarity and follow JavaScript best practices.